microjie372/UniPT/README.md

 ## Evaluation stage: evaluate the detection model on different datasets:
 * Note that for the KITTI-related evaluation, please try --set DATA_CONFIG.FOV_POINTS_ONLY True to enable front view point cloud only.

-- ${FIRST_DB_NAME} denotes that the fisrt dataset name of the merged two dataset, which is used to split the merged dataset into two individual datasets.
+- ${FIRST_DB_NAME} denotes that the first dataset name of the merged two dataset, which is used to split the merged dataset into two individual datasets.

 - ${DB_SOURCE} denotes the dataset to be tested.